holoviz-topics/lumen-anndata/README.md

 pixi run test
 ```

-This repository is based on [copier-template-panel-extension](https://github.com/panel-extensions/copier-template-panel-extension) (you can create your own Panel extension with it)!
+This repository is adapted from [copier-template-panel-extension](https://github.com/panel-extensions/copier-template-panel-extension)

 To update to the latest template version run: